clarkbrent/Dockord.NET/README.md

 * **IMPORTANT**: Make sure to add the Discord bot's token to either the `BotSettings__Token` environment variable or the `Token` key in the `appsettings.Development.json` file otherwise the bot will fail to start.

-4. Once all the services are running, you can access the bot's logs on the [local Seq instance](http://localhost:5340/).
+4. Once all the services are running, you can access the bot's logs on the [local Seq instance](http://localhost:5340/) on port 5340 by default.

+---
 ### Example Commands
 ##### confirmordeny
 The `confirmordeny` command allows you to gamify a question (Optionally to a different channel).
 Multiword sentences